 The European Championships in the May of 2016 were a great warm-up and a sign of things to come for Peaty as he claimed four titles including two individual in the Men's 50m and 100m Breaststroke and the two medley relays.

-At the 2015 World Championships in Kazan, Russia Peaty took gold in the 50m and 100m Breaststroke events as well making up one-quarter of the winning British 4x100m mixed medley relay team which also broke the World record for a second time.
+At the 2015 World Championships in Kazan, Russia Peaty took gold in the 50m and 100m Breaststroke events as well making up one-quarter of the winning British 4x100m mixed medley relay team which also broke the World record for the second time.

 Adam had a strong 2014 season as he announced and quickly cemented his position among the world’s elite winning 100m Breaststroke gold for England on his Commonwealth debut in Glasgow before winning four golds - including the 50m and 100m Breaststroke double - at the European Championships in Berlin, breaking the 50m Breaststroke world record in the process.

 |4x100 Medley Relay||2021||3:27.51||ER|